thess/callattendant-wiki/User-Guide.md

 ##### _Home page examples on an IPad Pro and Pixel2 phone_
 ![Dashboard - Small](https://github.com/emxsys/callattendant/blob/master/docs/dashboard-responsive.png)

-The __callattendant__'s web interface uses a responsive design: you can review your calls and messages on your phone, tablet or computer.
+The __callattendant__'s web interface uses a responsive design,meaning you can review your calls and messages on your cell phone, tablet or computer.

-You can view the web interface from any phone or computer that's on the same network as the Pi.
+You can view the web interface from any cell phone or computer that's on the same network as the Pi.

 ###### _[[Back to Contents|User-Guide#contents]]_